Filter Visual Components

 Measures shown in %

-), the filter value is based on the range of the actual measure values and not on the percentage values rendered by the visualization.
+When a visualization is filtered by a measure that is shown in % (that is, the measure has computeRatio=true), the filter value is based on the range of the actual measure values and not on the percentage values rendered by the visualization.

 The reason is that the percentage values are always computed for the current execution result.
 By applying the measure value filter, the result changes and so the percentage values will change as well.
 That would result in the filter and the values displayed to have a different scale which would be confusing.
 For instance, accepting only values lower than 50% could still produce insights with values higher than 50%.